Who doesn’t love Christmas traditions with family as a child?

 Something to think about.

-Advent starts December 1 each year.
+Advent starts the fourth Sunday before Christmas each year.
 The word means “arrival” or “coming.”
 The Latin word of origin referred to the coming of a ruler.
 Imagine Caesar riding into town; during his advent, the whole city would greet him as a way to honor and celebrate him (and submit to his authority).

 So when we think about the arrival of Jesus, observing Advent means welcoming the King of all kings, as his gospel message announced all those centuries ago.
 The way Advent has been observed has evolved over the centuries, but I think we can appreciate the sentiment today without getting too bogged down in those details.